mecid/mecid.github.io/_posts/2019-09-18-redux-like-state-container-in-swiftui.md

 }
 ```

 *Reducer* is a function that takes current state, applies *Action* to the state, and generates a new state.
 Generally, *reducer* or *composition of reducers* is the single place where your app should mutate the state.
 The fact that the only one function can modify the whole app state is super simple, debuggable, and testable.
-Here is an example of our reduce function.
+Here is an example of reduce function.

 ```swift
 typealias Reducer<State, Action> = (inout State, Action) -> Void